jckuri/pneumonia_detector/FDA_Submission.md

 ### 5. Ground Truth

 The **gold standard** for detecting pneumonia in chest X-ray images is to send a biopsy to the laboratory.
 This method is super accurate to consider it ground truth.
-But it is more expensive.
+But it is more expensive and slower.

 The **silver standard** for detecting pneumonia in chest x-ray images is to make some experts vote with their diagnoses.
 Each expert has different weight depending on his/her experience.
 Another method is to extract diagnoses from text sources via NLP algorithms.
-However, both the text sources and the NLP extraction could be inaccurate to some extend.
+These methods are less accurate, cheaper, and faster.

 For more information about how the dataset with ground truth was created, please read the following paper:
 ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases (by Xiaosong Wang et al)